imiller82/shilu-utilities/README.md

 Outputs (to .csv):

- term (as found in text)
+ +term (as found in text)

- line
+ +line

- volume title
+ +volume title

- volume number
+ +volume number

- line in volume (not counting whitespace) - intended to help users of print volumes locate the entry
+ +line in volume (not counting whitespace) - intended to help users of print volumes locate the entry

- line in file (counting whitespace) - intended to help users of this digital copy locate the entry
+ +line in file (counting whitespace) - intended to help users of this digital copy locate the entry

- reignYear/lunarMonth
+ +reignYear/lunarMonth

- ganzhiDay
+ +ganzhiDay

- year (Gregorian calendar)
+ +year (Gregorian calendar)

- filename
+ +filename

 -Note: Uses formatting to recognize structure - depends heavily on start of line (i.e. regex "^")